 Listen to case opinions for your courses on MP3 via AudioCaseFiles.
 Download or stream audio of casebook cases and courtroom video from Courtroom View Network (register with your Georgetown Law email address for free access).

 CALI Lessons and e-Books

 Access hundreds of free interactive legal instructional lessons through Computer-Assisted Legal Instruction (CALI).
 Topics range from torts to taxation, contracts to constitutional law.
-Go to the Williams Reference Desk to get a free DVD containing all CALI lessons, plus a password to access lessons online at www.cali.org/lesson.
+Go to the Reference Desk in Williams or Wolff to get a free DVD containing all CALI lessons, plus a password to access lessons online at www.cali.org/lesson.